 |INR 10 crores per annum|

 - Shekhar Gupta is a renowned Indian journalist who was the Editor-in-Chief and CEO of the Indian Express for 13 years.
 He switched over to India Today as the Editor-in-Chief in 2015.
 In August 2017, he founded his own digital media news company, The Print, and is also its Editor-in-Chief.

-- In college, he was forced to study biology; as that time, the only options were science and biology and he did not want to pursue engineering.
-Once when he went to Punjab University to get the spelling of his name in his mark sheet corrected, he saw the notice for the admission tests of journalism, he filled out the form and got selected.
+- In an interview, he revealed that in his student life, he had no interest in science and technology but he was interested in arts.
+Once, when he went to Punjab University to get the spelling of his name in his mark sheet corrected, he saw the notice for the admission tests of journalism, he filled out the form and got selected.

-- In 1977, he started out his career as a cub reporter of The Indian Express Chandigarh.
+- In 1977, he started out his career as a cub reporter at The Indian Express in Chandigarh.
 He joined India Today in 1983, where he covered many important and big stories such as the Operation Bluestar from inside The Golden Temple and the Nellie Massacre of Assam in 1983.

-- He covered the Gulf War of 1991 in Baghdad, through which he got popularity as a journalist, as not a lot of journalists had gone to cover the story.
+- He covered the Gulf War of 1991 in Baghdad, through which he got popularity as a journalist; as he was among one of the few Indian journalists who had covered the War.

 - He rejoined The Indian Express in 1995 and eventually became the Editor-in-Chief and the CEO of The Indian Express.